 2017 Residential/ Commercial Re-inspection Program

-It’s Summer, and the Battle Creek City residential and commercial re-inspection program continues.
+It’s Fall, and the Battle Creek City residential and commercial re-inspection program continues.
 The State Tax Commission recommends all properties be re-inspected every 5 years to update property information and assure more accurate and equitable assessments.

 City property appraisers will be conducting inspections in the following neighborhoods: Young Farms, West Highland, Cascade Hills, Minges Heights, Willard Woods and the surrounding areas.
 An interior inspection takes approximately 10 minutes and then the outside is measured.